MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/samples-index.md

 # Azure CLI sample scripts

 Azure CLI samples provide end-to-end scenarios for jobs to be done.
 This article provides an A - Z list of Azure CLI samples written for Bash environments.
 Not every Azure CLI reference command has been used in a sample script.
 For a complete list of Azure CLI commands, see the [A - Z reference list](/cli/azure/reference-index).
+For space considerations, some common Azure CLI commands, like `az group` have been removed from the delimited list of reference commands.

 [!INCLUDE [prerequisites](~/articles/reusable-content/azure-cli/azure-cli-prepare-your-environment.md)]